glister99/camera-theremin/README.md

 # camera-theremin
 A playable theremin that uses webcam.
+Experimented with blob-tracking algorithm from first principle.